-If one or both parents or other family members have asthma, eczema, hay fever or allergies, there’s an increased chance your child will also have asthma.
+If you, your child’s other parent or other family members have asthma, eczema, hay fever or allergies, there’s an increased chance your child will also have asthma.

 The most common trigger is a viral infection, usually the common cold.
-Other triggers include viral infections, pollens, exercise, changes in the weather, cold air and exposure to cigarette smoke, dust or pets.
+Other triggers include pollens, exercise, changes in the weather, cold air, exposure to cigarette smoke or pollution, house dust mites and pets.

-Children with asthma will react to asthma triggers by wheezing, coughing and becoming short of breath.
+Children with asthma react to asthma triggers by wheezing, coughing and becoming short of breath.

-Most children don’t need any special tests.
-The diagnosis of asthma is usually made on the basis of your child’s medical history and a physical examination.
+Most children don’t need any special tests for asthma.
+Doctors usually diagnose asthma on the basis of your child’s medical history and by examining your child.

-Children with more severe asthma, or who have frequent attacks, might need a chest X-ray or special breathing tests.
+Children with more severe asthma, or who have frequent asthma attacks, might need special breathing tests or very occasionally an X-ray.
 These are often arranged by a paediatrician or respiratory specialist.